codeunshackled/weatherApp/README.md

 This is a simple weather app built in React with creat-react-app and boostrap libraries.
 It returns current weather data after entering a city and country code.

-**This project is based off the tutorial made by [Hamra](https://www.youtube.com/channel/UCBV-JvG9Ubkj7AU6Cxls1Tw)**
+**This project is based off the tutorial made by [Hamra](https://www.youtube.com/channel/UCBV-JvG9Ubkj7AU6Cxls1Tw)** **For this project I the openweathermap API.
+The api key is obviously not included, you can grab your own at the openweathermap site for free with limited calls.**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).